Culvere History, Family Crest & Coats of Arms

 The surname Culvere was first found in Herefordshire where one of the first records of the name was William Culvere, or Culvert who was listed there in the Hundredorum Rolls of 1273.
 The same roll lists Jon Culvard, or Culverd, or Culvert in Oxfordshire.
 Geoffrey Kuluer was listed in a census dated 1215-1219 and Thomas Colvere was listed in the Subsidy Rolls of Kent in 1334.

-Important Dates for the Culvere family
+Early History of the Culvere family

 This web page shows only a small excerpt of our Culvere research.
 Another 118 words (8 lines of text) covering the years 127 and 1273 are included under the topic Early Culvere History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Culvere were recorded, including Culver, Culvere and others.